rrovetto/Astro-Terminologies-Catalog/README.md

 # Astro-Terminology
-A catalog of astro- or space-related knowledge organization systems (terminologies, vocabularies, thesauri, ontologies, etc.)
+A catalog of astro- or space-related knowledge organization systems (terminologies, vocabularies, thesauri, ontologies, etc.).

+## The catalog
+Currently at